Samana Developers Delivers Samana Park Views, a Dh150m Vibrant Urban Oasis in Arjan

 Date

-(MENAFN- Samana Group) (Dubai – 16 December 2024) – SAMANA Developers, an award-winning real estate developer based in Dubai, has celebrated the official handover of its highly anticipated project, Samana Park Views, in the vibrant Arjan community.
+(MENAFN- Circulate pr) SAMANA Developers, an award-winning Real estate developer based in Dubai, has celebrated the official handover of its highly anticipated project, Samana Park Views, in the vibrant Arjan community.
 Launched in October 2021, the project marks an outstanding achievement in the company’s record for its timely delivery.

 In the presence of Mr. Mohammed Al Bidwawi, Acting CEO of the Real Estate Regulatory Agency (RERA) at DLD, the handover ceremony was held in the Arjan community, marking the project as a new retreat-like residential landmark in the Dubai skyline.